-The following information relates to KES 11
+The following information relates to KES 11.6 and above

 The screenshot below shows the main KES user interface, accessed either from the start menu or from the system tray.